rodrigopdo/template-creator/notes.md

   [*] Set the click on card event to get the respectives inputs.

   [] Set form modal button click event to:
+    - save the input values into an array
     - get the input values to replace the pattern '@{merge_field} with those values,
     - generate the pdf